MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ![Exclude terms from subject lines](../images/wpa/tutorials/exclude-terms-5.png)

-Adding words to this list affects business-process analysis as described in the following section, [Create a business process](#create-a-business-process).

-#### Create a business process

-The effects of excluding terms from subject lines differ depending on whether the exclusion takes place before or after you define the business process.
+The exclusion of terms from subject lines has differing effects depending on whether the exclusion takes place before or after you define the business process.

-* **Exclude the word first** &ndash; An admin excludes a particular word (say, "budget") before you create your business process.
-In this case, the word does not appear in the list of phrases that you can select in the [Add meeting filters](#add-meeting-filters) steps.
-You can still create a business process but you cannot use that word &ndash; in this case, "budget" &ndash; because it is unavailable.

 * **Create the process first** &ndash; You create a business processes that uses a particular word, say, "budget."
 Then, an admin excludes "budget" from subject lines.
 This has _no effect_ on your business process.
 The business process still includes the word "budget" and you can use the business process as normal in query filters.

+* **Exclude the term first** &ndash; An admin excludes a particular word (say, "budget") before you create your business process.
+In this case, the word does not appear in the list of phrases that you can select in the [Add meeting filters](#add-meeting-filters) steps.
+You can still create a business process but you cannot use that word &ndash; in this case, "budget" &ndash; because it is unavailable.

+>[!Note]
+>Whether the exclusion of a term takes place before you created a business process or after depends on the day of the week on which the exclusion is made.
+The data that Workplace Analytics uses is refreshed once a week, on Sunday.
+Workplace Analytics then processes the new data, which appears one day later, on Monday.
+Changes to the list of excluded terms do not take effect until the next data refresh is complete &mdash; in other words, on the next Monday.
+>
+>For example, if you exclude a term on Thursday, April 6, and create a business process on Friday, April 7, that term will still appear unexcluded.
+However, the next Workplace Analytics data refresh completes on Monday, April 10.
+If you create your business process on Tuesday, April 11 &mdash; after the data refresh &mdash; the exclusion will be in effect, and the term will have been removed from your data set, as was intended.

 ## Related topics